Khaybakha: Khaybakh Massacre

 On 27 February 1944, the residents of the village of Khaybakha fell victim to the genocide and deportation of the Chechen and Ingush people by Soviet troops.
 However, unusually, extremely heavy snow had fallen the night before in Khaibakha and nearby auls.
 As a result, the Soviet troops told residents in Khaybakha and all other villages in Nashkha to go to the stable in Khaybakha while an alternative transport route was set up for them.
 However, the stable, full of straw, was locked when more than 700 people, who could not descend from the mountains, were inside.
 The stable was then set ablaze, with anyone who escaped the burning structure being shot.
 The village has since become notorious for the massacre.

 Ruins

 As of 2020, there are several standing buildings in Khaybakha; the battle tower, two residential towers, and a newly constructed mosque.
 However, due to Russian military exercises in the area around Khaibakha between 2005 and 2007, the battle tower was partially destroyed.
-As a result, only the lower half of the structure remained standing, until it was fully restored in November of 2019.
+As a result, only the lower half of the structure remained standing, until it was fully restored in November 2019.
 The foundations of most former houses also remain in the village, as well as two Muslim cemeteries.